Can I Re-Enter The Workforce if I Haven’t Worked in Nursing or Midwifery For a While?

 Depending on this assessment, you may need to complete:

-further studies through a Australian Health Practitioner Regulation Agency (AHPRA) approved program of study.
+Further studies through an Australian Health Practitioner Regulation Agency (AHPRA) approved program of study.

 You can find a list of AHPRA approved programs of study for: